rahul0705/rahul0705.github.io/_posts/2019-05-16-how-to-use-git-effectively.md

 ## Develop

-The point of `develop` is to be the main branch where all development will happen.
-Feature and [Release ](#Release)branches will be branching off `develop`.
+The point of `develop` is to be the branch where all development will originate from.
+Feature and Release branches will be branching off `develop`.
 This is sometimes called the `integration` branch.

 > This a good place to run your nightly build within your Continious Integration environment.